Clean Language: David Grove Questioning Method

 Very attentive listening is essential to the process - to ensure that the person's words are accurately repeated in the question.

-While at first sight this might seem constraining, once the questions are familiar they become a flexible, multi-purpose toolkit.
+While at first sight, this might seem to constrain, once the questions are familiar they become a flexible, multi-purpose toolkit.
 Like the notes of the musical scale, they can be used to create anything - from a nursery rhyme to an orchestral symphony.
 (That's another metaphor incidentally..)

 If a person is seeking to change, then change may happen naturally as part of the exploration process.

 Clean Language is not a method for forcing people to change.
 The aim is to help and enable.

 A Clean Language facilitator may repeat back some or all of what the person says in order to direct the person's attention to some aspect of their metaphor before asking their next question.

 In common with many positively oriented modern behavioural and coaching methodologies, Clean Language works best when you 'go for the good stuff'.

 Ask the questions about the positive aspects of a person's experience.